datum360/Datum360-API-User-Guides/Matthew/PIM360/Activity/GET activity details.md

 curl --location 'https://{{systemName}}.pim360.io/api/etl_queue/activities/_husD3RvT12QMTE7bYe10g' \
 --header 'Authorization: ••••••'
 ```

 ## Response Body
 A JSON object containing the status and parameters of the specified activity. `status` can be one of:
 * PENDING
 * COMPLETE
 * ERROR

-Activity parameters can be found in the `params` property
+Activity parameters can be found in the `params` property.

 ## Example Response
 ``` JSON